itsmetambui/42Events/README.md

 # 42Race - The top virtual race platform - with React / Typescript / Redux

-- This project is host at: [42race.netlify.com](42race.netlify.com)
+- This project is hosted at: [42race.netlify.com](42race.netlify.com)
 - Below is the main points that'll help reviewers to better go through the project 👍.

 ### It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses: